toschoo/beet/README.md

 the values in the `create` config are overwritten.
 This is in particular useful for optimising and fine tuning index performance.

 The `compare` attribute is a pointer to a `compare` function.
 If the value is different from NULL it is used instead of the symbol stored in the `create` config.
 This is useful for debugging.
+Note, however, that, when you have a host index and an embedded index with different key types, this approach won't not work, since we need two different `compare` functions.

-The same is true for the next two attributes, `rcsinit` and `rcsdest` which overwrite the symbols of the same name in the `create` config.
+The next two attributes, `rcsinit` and `rcsdest` overwrite the symbols of the same name in the `create` config.

 Finally, \*rsc is an arbitrary object that can be passed in to be used with `compare`.